-Mayra Rivera is a scholar of religion who specializes in the ethical dimensions of contemporary Christian thought.
-Her research interests include conceptions of race, gender, and coloniality.
-It integrates the study of philosophical and literary texts, with particular attention to Latina/o and Caribbean sources.
-She is affiliated with the Committee on Ethnicity Migration Rights; the Department of Romance Languages and Literatures (Faculty of Arts and Sciences) and American Studies (Graduate School of Arts and Sciences).
+MAYRA RIVERA is a scholar of religion who focuses on the ethical dimensions of Christian thought, including how religion informs contemporary conceptions of race, gender, and coloniality.
+Her approach integrates the study of philosophical and literary texts, with particular attention to Latina/o and Caribbean sources.

 45 Francis Avenue